ietf-wg-cellar/matroska-specification/codec_specs.md

 Codec Name: Universal Subtitle Format

 Description: This is mostly defined, but not typed out yet.
-It will first be available on the USF specification in the Subtitles section.
+It will first be available on the USF specification [in `Subtitles`](#subtitles).

 ### S_TEXT/WEBVTT